 Sunderland has an excellent reputation for pharmacy.
-Our Department is ranked No.6 in the UK according to The Guardian University Guide 2013, and our academic team produce ‘world-leading’ research, according to the latest Research Assessment Exercise.
+Our Department is ranked No.6 in the UK according to The Guardian University Guide 2013, and our academic team produce ‘world-leading’ research, according to the latest Research Excellence Framework (2014).

 Please note that part-time courses are not available to international students.

 Study sessions for postgraduate certificate/diploma:

 - Evening classes will be held on a Wednesday from 4:00pm - 7:00pm and there are four per semeseter (eight per academic year, running October to May)

 Study sessions for MSc year:

 - The Masters project has a single study day in the first semester (usually October)